johngage/TILBlog/content/Schools/Internet joins schools and teachers to a global library.md

 source: "https://ubiquity.acm.org/article.cfm?id=375349"
 ---

-After talking yesterday with [[Fenny Desriani]] at the [[GSPP]] graduation,  I wanted to extend her prize-winning work examining how California schools provide Internet access to their students.
-I looked for a summary of the  **NetDay** mobilization of tens of thousands of volunteers in 1996 to wire all California schools for access to the internet.
-Schools used the internet for the first time as a tool to self-organize one day of free work by parents, teachers, and staff.
+After talking with [[Fenny Desriani]] at the [[GSPP]] graduation on Sunday, May 18,  I wanted to extend her prize-winning work in 2025 that analyzed how California schools provide Internet access to their students.
+For contrast, I looked for a summary of the 1996  **NetDay** mobilization of tens of thousands of volunteers to wire all California schools for access to the internet.
+Then, over two million Californians had access to the Internet, and for the first time, used the Internet as a tool to self-organize school communities for one day of free work by parents, teachers, staff and unions to install Internet access.

 I found this interview I did in 2001 for the Association for Computing Machinery: - [NetDay interview](https://ubiquity.acm.org/article.cfm?id=375349) and thought it should be updated.